percona/percona-xtradb-cluster/doc-pxc/source/wsrep-status-index.rst

 .. variable:: wsrep_cert_deps_distance

-Average distance between highest and lowest sequence numbet that can be possibly applied in parallel.
+Average distance between highest and lowest sequence number that can be possibly applied in parallel.

 .. variable:: wsrep_apply_oooe